-You should stay in your country until cleared by your country’s public health authorities.
+You should stay in your country until cleared by your country’s public health.

-What should I do if I develop the above symptoms within 21 days of traveling from one of the above named countries or contact with an Ebola patient?
+What should I do if within the last 21 days I traveled from one of the countries listed above or I develop symptoms within 21 days of travel from one of the countries or of having had contact with an Ebola patient?

 If I have plans to travel to the affected countries, should my travel be cancelled?

 Per the CDC’s level 3 travel warning for Sierra Leone, Guinea and Liberia, students, faculty and staff should avoid non-essential travel to these countries.
 The CDC currently has a level 2 travel warning for Nigeria, which means, you should practice enhanced hygienic precautions.
 If you have been in contact with an ill person from one of these countries within the last 21 days, please contact your healthcare facility or primary care provider before returning to campus.
 You should also contact Student Health Services so that we can monitor your care and any potential threat to the UMass Dartmouth Community.